-Nikon D2X versus Canon 5D
+Nikon D2X vs Canon 5D

-The Nikon D2X and the Canon EOS 5D are two professional cameras that were announced, respectively, in September 2004 and August 2005.
+The Nikon D2X and the Canon EOS 5D are two professional cameras that were officially introduced, respectively, in September 2004 and August 2005.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D2X) and a full frame (5D) sensor.
-The Nikon has a resolution of 12.2 megapixel, whereas the Canon provides 12.7 MP.
+The Nikon has a resolution of 12.2 megapixels, whereas the Canon provides 12.7 MP.

 Body comparison: Nikon D2X vs Canon 5D

 The side-by-side display below illustrates the physical size and weight of the Nikon D2X and the Canon 5D.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.